On my several-year quest seeking the perfect mist filter, I’ve finally got my hands on the Tiffen Black Pro-Mist.

 Tiffen Black Pro Mist Filter Review

-As far as which power is the best, I could probably go with the 1/2 power if I was shooting more in the daylight, and drop to 1/8 if I was shooting more in very bright lighting like car headlights shining into the camera.
+As far as which power is the best, I could probably go with the 1/2 power if I was shooting more in the daylight, and drop to 1/8 if I was shooting more with very bright lighting like car headlights shining into the camera.
 The 1/4 is about right where I want it for general everyday night street shooting with a little bit of an effect that’s not too obvious and not too annoying also the 1/8 power would likely be a great option.

 Compared To Other Filters